lucash-h/Algorithm-Animations/README.md

 # Algorithm-Animations
-#This is a collection of sorting algorithm animation using matplotlib and numpy to better understand each algorithm
+This is a collection of sorting algorithm animations I am working on using matplotlib and python.

+## Implemented Algorithms
+* Bubble Sort
+* Selecting Sort
+* Random Sort(just here for fun)